Every finite group is the group of self homotopy equivalences of an elliptic space: Introduction

 \section{Introduction}

 For simply connected CW-complexes $X$ of finite type, we are interested in the group of homotopy classes of self-equivalences, $\E (X)$, and the realizability problem for groups.
 Namely, if a given group $G$ can appear as the group $\E(X)$ for some space $X$.
-This problem has been placed as the first to solve in a list of open problems about self-equivalences \cite{A1} (see also \cite{F2}).
+This problem has been placed as the first to solve in \cite{A1}, being around for over $50$ years and recurrently appearing in surveys and lists of open problems about self-homotopy equivalences \cite{A2, F2, ka1, ka3, Ru}.
+The difficulty of this question relies on the fact that techniques used so far are specific to certain groups \cite{BM, BM2, FF, Ma, Oka}, and have not proved fruitful when addressing this problem in general.

-Apart from the group of automorphisms of a group $\pi$, $\Aut (\pi)$, which is isomorphic to $ \E (K (\pi, n)) $ for an Eilenberg-MacLane space $K (\pi, n)$, no general results are known in this context.
-A special mention deserves the cyclic group of order $2$.
-Arkowitz and Lupton \cite{AL2} show that it is the group of self-homotopy equivalences of a rational space, pointing out the surprising appearance of a finite group in rational homotopy theory.
-They raise the question of which finite groups can be realized as the group of self-homotopy equivalences of a rational space.
-The techniques used so far \cite{ka1}, \cite{Oka}, \cite{ka3}, \cite{A2}, \cite{Ma}, \cite{Ru}, \cite{BM}, \cite{BM2}, are specific to certain groups and have not proved fruitful when addressing this problem in general.
-In this paper, we give a complete answer to the question by proving the following.
+Apart from the group of automorphisms of a group $\pi$, $\Aut (\pi)$, which is isomorphic to $ \E (K (\pi, n)) $ for an Eilenberg-MacLane space $K(\pi, n)$, there is no global picture in this context.
+A special mention deserves the cyclic group of order $2$, which is the group of automorphisms of the cyclic group of order $3$, hence it can be realized as $\E(K(\mathbb Z_3, n))$.
+Arkowitz and Lupton show that, moreover, it is the group of self-homotopy equivalences of a rational space, pointing out the surprising appearance of a finite group in rational homotopy theory and, raising the question of when finite groups can be realized by rational spaces \cite{AL2}.

+In this paper, we give a complete answer to the realizability problem for finite groups.

 \begin{theorem} Every finite group $G$ can be realized as the group of self-homotopy equivalences of infinitely many (non homotopy equivalent) rational elliptic spaces $X$. \end{theorem}